Garrett-R16/Orbital-Monte-Carlo/README.md

 # Monte Carlo Simulations for Orbital Modeling

-This repo contains information on how to use the Monte Carlo Simulation I made to analyze Satellites in orbit.
+This repo contains information on how to use the Monte Carlo Simulation I made for [Viasat](https://www.viasat.com/) as a part of [The Data Mine](https://datamine.purdue.edu/) to analyze Satellites in orbit.
 Let's begin with:

 ## The Data

 The Data should be in the format of TLE data.
-See the data folder for an example of what that should look like.
+See the data folder for an [example of what that should look like](https://github.com/Garrett-R16/Orbital-Monte-Carlo/blob/main/Data/tle_format_example.txt).

 ## How to use it